Nobody Knows You When You're Down and Out: Early recordings

 Although "Nobody Knows You When You Are Down and Out" was copyrighted in 1923, the first known publication did not appear until a recording of 1927.
-Piedmont blues musician Bobby Leecan, who recorded with various ensembles such as the South Street Trio, Dixie Jazzers Washboard Band, and Fats Waller's Six Hot Babies, recorded "Nobody Needs You When You're Down and Out" under the name "Blind Bobby Baker and his guitar", with his vocal and fingerpicking-style guitar.
+Blues and jazz musician Bobby Leecan, who recorded with various ensembles such as the South Street Trio, Dixie Jazzers Washboard Band, and Fats Waller's Six Hot Babies, recorded "Nobody Needs You When You're Down and Out" under the name "Blind Bobby Baker and his guitar", with his vocal and guitar.
 His version, recorded in New York around June 1927, is credited on the record label to Bobby Leecan and has completely different lyrics from the popular 1929 version, with emphasis on being poor, including a verse about being cheated playing "The Numbers".

 The second known recording of the song was on January 11, 1929, by an obscure vocal quartet, the Aunt Jemima Novelty Four, first to use the now-familiar title, "Nobody Knows You When You're Down and Out".

 Four days later, influential boogie-woogie pianist Pinetop Smith recorded "Nobody Knows You When You're Down and Out" in Chicago, crediting himself as the author.
 In it, lyrics (again quite different from either Bobby Leecan's or Bessie Smith's) are spoken rather than sung, by Pinetop Smith and Alberta Reynolds, to Pinetop's piano accompaniment.
-The song is one of 11 known recordings by Smith, who died two months after he recorded it.
+The song is one of eleven known recordings by Pinetop Smith, who died two months after the recording the song.

 Bessie Smith song

 Bessie Smith recorded the song on May 15, 1929, in New York City.
-Unlike the earlier versions, she recorded the song with instrumental accompaniment, including a small trumpet section.
-When Smith's record was released on September 13, 1929 (a Friday), the lyrics turned out to be oddly prophetic.
+She recorded the song with instrumental accompaniment, including a small trumpet section.
+When Smith's record was released on Friday, September 13, 1929, the lyrics turned out to be oddly prophetic.
 The New York stock market had reached an all-time high less than two weeks earlier, only to go into its biggest decline two weeks later in the Wall Street Crash of 1929, which signaled the beginning of the ten-year Great Depression.

 Bessie Smith's "Nobody Knows You When You're Down and Out" became one of her biggest hits, but was released before "race records" were tracked by record industry publications, such as Billboard magazine.
 Today, it "more than any other, is the song that most people associate with Bessie Smith".

 1940s–1960s renditions

 The song was so identified with Bessie Smith that no one recorded the song again until a generation later.
 It became a blues standard that "forced the crowds of her [Smith's] female imitators to try (in vain) to equal her through the following decades".
 In the late 1950s and early 1960s, it became popular during the American folk music revival; a version by Nina Simone reached number 23 in the Billboard R&B chart as well as number 93 in the Hot 100 pop chart in 1960.

-Another popular rendition was that of Rolf Cahn and Eric Von Schmidt (Folkways, 1961).